 Most people, especially in a high-interest rate environment, are attracted to CDs because of the potential for a high return.
-In most cases, CD rates tend to climb well above those tied to traditional savings and money market accounts (MMAs).
+In most cases, average CD rates tend to climb well above those tied to traditional savings and money market accounts (MMAs).

 The best CD rates typically come from banks that pay competitive rates on long-term CDs and compound interest daily.
 Plus, most CDs are FDIC insured up to the legal limit of $250,000 per financial institution.
 This means that your money is protected by the federal government even if the bank fails.

 Another advantage to CD investing is that you have many types of CDs to choose from.
 With fixed-rate CDs, your rate is locked for the length of the term.
 So if you open a 12-month fixed-rate CD with a 2.5% APY, that’s the rate you’d keep for those 12 months.

 You can also invest in a variable CD.
 In this case, the bank can lower or raise your interest based on the state of the Federal Funds rate and other factors.
 So this option may appeal to risk-takers or those who speculate interest rates will rise in the short term.